When: September 13-15, 2019

 The Provincetown Book Festival opens on Friday night, September 13, with a reading and reception for the recipient of the Rose Dorothea Award, given annually by the Board of Library Trustees to an outstanding author from or influenced by the Outer Cape.
-The 2019 recipient has yet to be chosen.
+The 2019 recipient is Mark Doty.

 Throughout the day on Both Saturday and Sunday there’s a giant book sale on the library lawn.

 7:00pm: Rose Dorothea Award presented to Mark Doty

 9:00am: READING LOCAL.
 Reading by regional authors curated by literary agent Adam Chromy.